This blog was updated February 11, 2020.

 Your brand, message and music are blended together to create your unique story.
 Your story isn’t just what you tell people.
 It’s more than that: it’s what they believe about you based on the signals and messages your brand sends out through your presence.

 The ability to communicate what makes you unique or interesting is the greatest asset you have in the music industry.
 Everything about you as an artist should be a byproduct or manifestation of your brand or story – especially your name!

 Know your target audience and culture you represent

 You also need to take into account how your name could be interpreted by people from other cultures and nationalities.
-Maybe you’re not expecting to be an international artist and aren’t especially worried how your name is perceived in other languages, but you should still take into consideration who your target audience is going to be, and make sure that your name resonates with their values and doesn’t offend them.
+Maybe you’re not expecting to be an international artist and aren’t especially worried how your name is perceived in other languages.
+But you should still take into consideration who your target audience is going to be, while making sure that your name resonates with their values and doesn’t offend them.